Wine in the Bible Num. 6: 3-4 CLICK TITLE FOR AUDIO

 “Grape juice” is not listed as one of the items prohibited.
 However, verse 4 clearly states that he shall “eat nothing that is made of the vine tree.”
 Evidently, then, grape juice is listed as “wine,” because it certainly can’t be anything else in the list above.

 To our way of thinking today, the fresh squeezed juice of the grape is “grape juice” and the fermented juice is “wine.”
 But in the Bible that’s not the case.
-Wine can be a reference to either the juice of the grape or the fermented wine.
-The term “wine” covers both.
+Wine can be a reference to either the juice of the grape or the fermented product.

 First, the press used to tread the grapes and remove the juice is called a “WINEpress,” (Job 24:11).
 It is not called a “Grapepress.”
 The grapes are trodden and the juice is collected.
 Furthermore, the vat or trough that receives the juice from the grapes is called a “WINEfat,” (Is 63:2).
 It is not called a “Grapefat.”
 Thus, the Bible refers to the juice of grapes as wine, even before it’s fermented.

 Second, look at Is 16:10. “… the treaders shall tread out no wine in their presses; I have made their vintage shouting to cease.”
-Notice that WINE is pressed out of the winepress by the treaders.
+Notice that what is pressed out of the winepress by the treaders.
 That’s fresh grape juice.
 Look at it again in Jer 48:33, “… and I have caused wine to fail from the winepresses: none shall tread with shouting; their shouting shall be no shouting.”
-The treading of grapes in the winepress produces wine.

 Third, look at Hos 9:2.
 “The floor and the winepress shall not feed them, and the new wine shall fail in her.”
-Here the wine from the winepress is called “NEW wine.”
-See a similar reference to new wine in Prov 3:10.
+Here the juice from the winepress is called “NEW wine.”
+See a similar reference in Prov 3:10.
 There the Bible says, “So shall thy barns be filled with plenty, and thy presses shall burst out with new wine.”
-Hence, the Bible makes a distinction in some cases between wine and new wine to let us know the difference between fermented wine and grape juice.
+Hence, the Bible makes a distinction in some cases between them to let us know the difference between the fermented product and grape juice.
 The wine is new when it is first pressed out of the grapes.

-Fifth, Is.
-65:8 tells us where to find the new wine.
-Isaiah says, “Thus saith the LORD, As the new wine is found in the cluster, and one saith, Destroy it not; for a blessing is in it: so will I do for my servants’ sakes, that I may not destroy them all.”
+Fifth, in Is 65:8 Isaiah says, “Thus saith the LORD, As the new wine is found in the cluster, and one saith, Destroy it not; for a blessing is in it: so will I do for my servants’ sakes, that I may not destroy them all.”
 The new wine is in the cluster, which is where the grapes are when they are growing on the vine.
 Thus, the juice of grapes is called new wine.
-We see a picture of this new wine in the butler’s dream in Gen. 40:9-11.
+We see a picture of this in the butler’s dream in Gen. 40:9-11.
 In the dream, the grapes were pressed directly into Pharaoh’s cup.